Player531/AekaAdvisors-Assignment/README.md

 # AekaAdvisors-Assignment
-This is an assignment given by Aeka Advisors
+This is an assignment given by Aeka Advisors to Chirag Barbhaya.